-With Afghanistan off-limits, a paranoid Turkmenistan and only 1 open border crossing into Tajikistan, the southern regions of Qashqadaryo and Surkhandarya see few visitors.
+With Afghanistan off-limits, a paranoid Turkmenistan and visitors from Tajikistan mostly heading straight for Samarkand, the southern regions of Qashqadaryo and Surkhandarya see few visitors.
 Those who do make it this far can relish solitary ancient history sites and get a taste of real Uzbek village culture, something 95% of tourists to Uzbekistan do not get to experience.

-Visiting Qashqadaryo (new Uzbek spelling) and Surkhandarya (keeping the old spelling here) is not as difficult as it once was.
+Visiting Qashqadaryo (new Uzbek spelling) and Surkhandarya (keeping the old spelling here for the moment) is not as difficult as it once was.
 Getting around by bus, train and shared taxi is a cinch, and only for the outmost corners do you still need a special permit.

 If ancient history is your hobby-horse, you have to start at Termez.
 The archaeological wealth of the area is great, with sites relating the story of Greek legionnaires, Buddhist monks, Arab and Mongol invaders and a profusion of cosmopolitan traders and wandering men of wisdom.
 Muslim builders of medieval times have left architectural jewels that almost rival anything you can see elsewhere in the country – without another tourist in sight.

 The seat of power of Tamerlane, Shahrisabz lost its UNESCO status after the town got bulldozed in 2015 in an effort to touristify the place.
 With this in mind, you can still enjoy visiting the main monuments for their architectural and historical qualities, in their own right or as a stop-over on the way to Termez.
 Don’t forget to have a look at the embroidered textiles for sale: they are the best in the country.